smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 -----------------------------------------------------------

 Using both `LEFT OUTER JOINS` and `RIGHT OUTER JOINS` in a single query is probably the worst SQL practice for an SQL developer, but it is possible.
-Avoid this like the plague, as these queries become very hard to read and can be very easy to get wrong.
+Avoid this like the plague, as these queries are complex to read and easy to get wrong.

 ```sql
 SELECT  a.ID,